henrybarreto/coply/README.md

 # Coply
-The `Coply` is a simple tool to copy files; that is!
+The `Coply` is a simple tool to copy files.

 ## How use
 Actually, it is just a Rust binary what receive two parameters, files paths, and do what it needs, but I will add some functionality basic, like a help and version command.